amkisko/style_capsule.rb/README.md

 end
 ```

-Registered files are rendered via `stylesheet_registrymap_tags` in your layout, just like inline CSS.
+Registered files are rendered via `stylesheet_registry_tags` in your layout, just like inline CSS.

 ## Caching Strategies